shawnbot/tagalong/README.md

 </t-template>
 ```

-Then, set the data either by setting the `data` attribute (any JavaScript expression will do), or set the `data` property directly:
+Then, set the data either by setting the `data` attribute (any JavaScript or
+JSON expression will do), or set the `data` property directly:

 ```js
 document.getElementById('people').data = {